Tranceformental CBT Programme

 This is the approach taken in our Tranceformental CBT programme.

-The Existential Domains of Experience
+The Three Core Domains of Experience

 Our core beliefs and values can be characterised within just three essential experiential areas, which are known as the INTRA-PERSONAL, INTER-PERSONAL & EXTRA-PERSONAL or CONTEXTUAL domains.

 In brief, these domains contain beliefs and values related to the following concepts: